-Numberphile: MSRI sponsors YouTube's most popular informal math channel, with nearly 3 million subscribers and over 400 million views.
+Numberphile: MSRI sponsors YouTube's most popular informal math channel, with over 3.2 million subscribers and over 450 million views.

 Tadashi's Toys: Tadashi Tokieda loves to share his toys: in this case, objects you can make in a matter of minutes at home, which illustrate principles of mathematics.
 Dr. Tokieda has partnered with journalist and filmmaker Brady Haran of Numberphile to demonstrate these tricky objects.

 Navajo Math Circles (2016): Navajo students enter into a lively collaboration with mathematicians in after-school programs and a summer camp at Diné College in Arizona.
 Against the challenges of education on the Navajo Nation, the film highlights the connections between Navajo culture, natural beauty, and mathematics, and as well as the hopes of parents, students, and teachers for a brighter future.
 This film has been nationally broadcast on public television beginning in fall of 2016, and is available for purchase on DVD or streaming video.

 Counting from Infinity: Yitang Zhang and the Twin Prime Conjecture (2015): In April 2013, Yitang Zhang, a lecturer at the University of New Hampshire, submitted a paper to the Annals of Mathematics.
 Within weeks word spread-- a little-known mathematician had made an important breakthrough towards solving the Twin Prime Conjecture, an enormously challenging problem in Number Theory.
 This film has been nationally broadcast on public television beginning in spring of 2017.